Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish tracking

-Moreover, the emergence of transformer-based tracking methods has revolutionized the field of object tracking.
+The emergence of transformer-based tracking methods has revolutionized object tracking, including fish tracking in aquaculture environments.
 Initially proposed for natural language processing tasks, transformers have been successfully adapted for computer vision tasks, including object detection and tracking \cite{carion2020end}.
 Transformer-based trackers, such as TransTrack \cite{chen2021transformer} and STARK \cite{yan2021learning}, have demonstrated state-of-the-art performance on various tracking benchmarks.
-Transformer-based tracking methods have also shown promising results in fish tracking applications \cite{li2024tfmft}.
-As transformer-based methods continue to advance in object tracking, they are expected to play an increasingly important role in fish-tracking applications.
-Future research should focus on further adapting transformer architectures to the specific challenges of underwater environments and developing efficient training strategies to handle the limited availability of annotated fish-tracking datasets.
+In the context of fish tracking, transformer-based methods have shown promising results.
+For instance, Li et al. \cite{li2024tfmft} proposed a transformer-based multiple fish tracking model (TFMFT) to address the issue of instance loss in aquaculture ponds with complex background disturbances.
+This approach represents a shift from previous tracking-by-detection (TBD) methods \cite{kalal2011tracking} that relied on separate detection and embedding paradigms.
+Instead, the end-to-end Transformer architecture enables unified processing for both training and tracking.
+Building upon this work, Liu et al. \cite{liu2024fishtrack} introduced FishTrack, an online multi-fish tracking model, that incorporates a specially designed encoder to encode historical position information of fish and automatically update spatiotemporal information in an auto-regressive manner.
+This approach allows for the fusion of spatiotemporal information of fish targets without manual feature selection, demonstrating robustness even under long-term occlusion conditions.